thepseudomind/freighthub/README.md

 ### Additional information

-I hope i can be given the chance to prove how much i can contribute to the company mooving forward...
+I hope i can be given the chance to prove how much i can contribute to the company moving forward...